lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Objects/Matrix.md

 # Matrix in R
 ### Definition

-A matrix in R is a two-dimensional data structure with rows and columns.
-It is created by combining elements of the same data type into a rectangular arrangement.
+A matrix in R is a ==two-dimensional data structure with rows and columns.== It is created by combining elements of the same data type into a rectangular arrangement.
 Matrices are particularly useful for representing and performing operations on numeric data.

 ### Creating Matrices